JetBrains/teamcity-documentation/topics/upgrading-teamcity-server-and-agents.md

 ### Automatic Update

 > Automatic update is available only for `.tar.gz` and `.exe` installations.
-> In particular, automatic update cannot be used with a Docker installation (see [](#manual-update-of-docker-image)) and the AWS CloudFormation template is no longer supported (see [teamcity-cloudformation-template](https://github.com/JetBrains/teamcity-cloudformation-template#readme)).
+> In particular, automatic update cannot be used with a Docker installation (see [](#manual-update-of-docker-image)) and the [AWS CloudFormation template](https://github.com/JetBrains/teamcity-cloudformation-template#readme) is no longer supported.
 {type="note"}

 To be able to update automatically, the TeamCity server should be able to contact [jetbrains.com](https://www.jetbrains.com/).